-PROBLEM: Chimney Fire CAUSE Act immediately regardless of cause SOLUTION Turn the thermostat to lowest setting, make sure the loading door and the bypass door are tightly closed.
+PROBLEM: Chimney Fire

+CAUSE Act immediately regardless of cause SOLUTION Turn the thermostat to lowest setting, check loading door to be sure it is tightly closed.

 Call Fire Department.

 After the fire is out, have your chimney and flue connector inspected by a certified chimney sweep.
 A damaged masonry chimney should be repaired or rebuilt.
 A prefabricated chimney (factory built) that is damaged should be replaced.
 Any damage to the flue connector should be corrected before the system is used again.